Reconstruction of Lorentzian manifolds from boundary light observation sets: Geometric preliminaries

 \subsection{Structure of admissible manifolds}

-We begin by elucidating the smooth structure of admissible manifolds, see Definition~\ref{DefIntroAdm}:
+We begin by elucidating the smooth structure of admissible manifolds, see Definition~\ref{DefIntroAdm}.
+We use the notation $\Vb(M)$ for the space of smooth vector fields on $M$ which are tangent to the boundary $\pa M$.

 \begin{lemma} Let $(M,g)$ be an admissible Lorentzian manifold.
 Then $X:=\{t=0\}$ is a compact submanifold with boundary $\pa X\subset\pa M$, and there exists a diffeomorphism $M\cong\R_t\times X$.
-Furthermore, there exists a global future timelike vector field $T\in\Vb(M)$, i.e.\ $T$ is tangent to $\pa M$, such that $T t=1$. \end{lemma} \begin{proof} Since $t$ is proper with $dt\neq 0$, the first claim is immediate.
+Furthermore, there exists a global future timelike vector field $T\in\Vb(M)$ such that $T t=1$. \end{lemma} \begin{proof} Since $t$ is proper with $dt\neq 0$, the first claim is immediate.
 Moreover, the time orientation on $M$ induces a time orientation on $\pa M$, since the latter is assumed to be Lorentzian; with this time orientation, $dt|_{\pa M}$ is past timelike.

 Since for $O\subset M$ open the set of future timelike vector fields $V\in\Vb(O)$ with $V t=1$ is convex, it suffices to construct $T$ locally.
 In the interior of $M$, this is straightforward.
 In a neighborhood $O$ of a point $p\in\pa M$, one first constructs $T'\in\cV(O\cap\pa M)$ with $T' t=1$; one then extends $T'$ arbitrarily to a vector field $\wt T\in\Vb(O)$, which thus satisfies $\wt T t>1/2$ in a smaller neighborhood $O'\subset O$ of $p$, thus $T=(\wt T t)^{-1}\wt T\in\Vb(O')$ is the desired vector field near $p$.